r4r00t-sh/369Algo/SECURITY.md

 **Thank you for helping keep 369 Algo secure!** 🔒

-Your responsible disclosure helps protect our users and the broader trading community.
+Your responsible disclosure helps protect our team and company.